Limit linear series and ranks of multiplication maps: The case of quadrics

 Next, if $r$ is odd, the situation is almost the same, except that the number of blocks is even.
 Accordingly, we can drop all rows by first going from left to right in the first $(r+1)/2$ blocks, and then going right to left in the remaining $(r+1)/2$ blocks.
-We again have that the $0$th and first blocks each have at most two new rows in each column, so we can eliminate all the rows simply using Rule (iv).
-We also still have that the $i$th block for $i \leq (r+1)/2$ will have $i+1$ rows occurring in the first $i$ columns, and then one additional row in each subsequent column, so just as before, we can apply Rule (vii) to treat the first $i$ columns of the block simultaneously, and then Rule (iv) to deal with the remaining columns.
+We again have that the $0$th and first blocks each have at most two new rows in each column, so we can eliminate all the rows simply using Lemma \ref{rulesii-v}((c).
+We also still have that the $k$th block for $k \leq (r+1)/2$ will have $k+1$ rows occurring in the first $i$ columns, and then one additional row in each subsequent column, so just as before, we can apply Lemma \ref{rulesvii} to treat the first $k$ columns of the block simultaneously, and then Lemma \ref{rulesii-v}((c) to deal with the remaining columns.
 As before, the situation is symmetric, so applying the same procedure from right to left on the remaining $(r+1)/2$ blocks will allow us to drop all rows, as desired. \end{proof}

 \begin{ex} We consider some examples of the reduction processes from the proof of Theorem \ref{thm:m2}.

 First, if we have the canonical case, with $g=r+1$ and $d=2r$, then applying Lemma \ref{lem:basic-reduction} we have $\rho=0$ and $g+r-d=1$, so $t=1$, and we get $r'=r-1$, $g'=g-1=r'+1$, $d'=d-2=2r'$.
 Thus, we reduce to the canonical case in genus one less.